RMoraffah/NLP-Papers/README.md

 ## Dataset Description
 ### Individual Dataset Descriptions
-Ujun : Coreference data is made up with two part (extracted, generated), and each part has 9K train and 1K dev
+Ujun : Coreference data is made up with two part (extracted, generated), and each part has total 10K
 + In extracted directory, Context/Question/Answer is extracted from [NarrativeQA](https://github.com/vjg28/BERT_on_NarrativeQA)
 + In generated directory, Context is generated text of NarrativeQA with [ILM model](https://github.com/chrisdonahue/ilm)
 + In generated directory, Question is back-translated text of NarrativeQA with [Google Translator](https://pypi.org/project/googletrans/)